apache/couchdb/share/doc/src/api/basics.rst

-While we've only been discussing cases where the textual representation changes, another important case is when an input value is contains more precision than can actually represented in a double.
+While we've only been discussing cases where the textual representation changes, another important case is when an input value contains more precision than can actually represented in a double.
 (You could argue that this case is actually "losing" data if you don't accept that numbers are stored in doubles).